saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 <br>
 ## CoordinatorLayout Behaviors

-Let's do a little test, go to Android Studio (>= 1.4) and create a project with the template: _Scrolling Activity_, without touching anything, we compile it and this is what we find:
+Let's do a little test, open to Android Studio and create a project with the scrolling template, at the time of the writting is _Scrolling Activity_, without touching anything, we compile it and this is what we find:

 ![](https://github.com/saulmm/CoordinatorExamples/blob/master/art/2015-10-27-03_59_27.gif?raw=true)

 <br>
-If we review the generated code, neither layouts nor java classes won't have anything related with the Fab's _scale_ animation on scroll.
-Why?
+If we review the generated code, there are no layouts nor java classes that have something implemented related with the Fab's _scale_ animation on scroll.
+Why is animated then?

- The answer lies in the `FloatingActionButton` source code, since Android Studio v1.2 includes a java decompiler inside it, with `ctrl/cmd + click` we are able to check the source and see what happens:
+ The answer can be found inside the `FloatingActionButton` source code, since Android Studio a java decompiler for free, with `ctrl/cmd + click` we are able to check the source and see what happens:

 ```java
 /*